 Paying us: Affiliate Members can order on their account or by purchase order.
-Others pay at time of purchase by cash, cheque, money order, Visa, Mastercard, Visa Debit, or debit card.
-Lifeguard Depot orders can be paid online.
+Others pay at time of purchase by cash, cheque, money order, major credit card, or debit card.

 Because email is not a secure means of sending confidential information, we recommend you do not include credit card numbers in emails.
 Include your phone number and we'll call you for your card number.

-Returns: The Lifesaving Society provides a customer satisfaction guarantee with every purchase.
+Order return policy: The Lifesaving Society provides a customer satisfaction guarantee.
 If for any reason you are not satisfied, simply return your purchase for refund, exchange or credit within 90 days of the purchase date.